(Renal Colic—Child; Renal Lithiasis—Child; Nephrolithiasis—Child; Renal Calculi—Child)

 - Nausea or vomiting

 - Blood in the urine

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.

 Images of the kidneys and urinary tract may be taken with:

 Ultrasound—to examine the kidneys

 - KUB (kidney, ureter, bladder)—an x-ray to view the urinary tract

 - Spiral CT scan—to make pictures of the inside of the kidney

-—a special x-ray that produces images of the urinary system (less commonly used today)
+Intravenous pyelogram (IVP)—a special x-ray that produces images of the urinary system (rarely used)